-- Utilizing the new funding policy for PERS, with a fixed contribution rate of 15.75% for the length of the projection period, the projection results show that the Plan will have a funding ratio of 85.1% in 2042.
+- Utilizing the funding policy for PERS, with a fixed contribution rate of 15.75% for the length of the projection period, the projection results show that the Plan will have a funding ratio of 109.7% in 2042.
 We have assumed that the fund will earn 8.00% for each of the projection years and that the actuarial assumptions in the back of this report are experienced.
-This result meets the funding goals and benchmarks set by the Board in the new funding policy and no change is necessary at this time. - However, if the long-term investment return assumption is lowered to either 7.75% or 7.50%, the funding ratio in 2042 is projected to be below 75.0%, which requires the calculation of a contribution increase under the funding policy adopted October 23, 2012.
+This result meets the funding goals and benchmarks set by the Board in the new funding policy and no change in the employer contribution rate is necessary at this time. - If the long-term investment return assumption is lowered to 7.75% or 7.50%, the funding ratio in 2042 is projected to still be above 75.0% for both assumptions, therefore, meeting the funding goals and benchmarks.